dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 ### Logs - Fraud Check

-In the Notebook App, execute the below DQL query, which retrieves the buisness events that will be used for the `Fraud Check` step of the `Order to Shipped` business process.
+Using a Notebook execute the below DQL query which retrieves the log lines that will be converted into business events for the `Fraud Check` step of the `Order to Shipped` business process.

 DQL:
 ```sql